-This Conceptual Garden at RHS Hampton Court Flower Show 2016 conveyed the importance of using earth’s natural elements for a low carbon future.
+This Conceptual Garden at RHS Hampton Court conveyed the importance of using earth’s natural elements for a low carbon future.

 Near Future Garden communicated clear and positive climate change messages.

 Over 10,000 visitors walked on NFG carbon path over 6 days and engaged with messages about a low carbon future that is possible using renewable energies.

 Near Future Garden Gold inspires gardening in changing world designs for 2017

 NFG was awarded a Gold Medal in the Conceptual Category at the 2016 RHS Hampton Court Flower Show.

-The lasting legacy of the garden was it’s unique ability to raise interest in climate change issues using plants and innovative garden design.
+The lasting legacy of the garden was a unique ability to use plants and innovative garden design to raise interest in climate change issues and understanding of a low carbon future powered by renewable energies.

 “Gardens for a Changing World” puts designers on the front-line of important issues such as climate events and the planting war against urbanisation.
 It urges them to place nature and the environment at the centre of modern city lifestyles and deliver inspirational designs to engage visitors with important issues about the future.